exercism/rust/exercises/concept/vec-macro/.docs/instructions.md

 You are going to initialize empty buffers and list the first five numbers, or elements, of the Fibonacci sequence.

 The Fibonacci sequence is a set of numbers where the next element is the sum of the prior two.
-The first two elements are 1 and 2.
+We start the sequence at one.
+So the first two elements are 1 and 1.

 ## 1. Create a buffer of `count` zeroes.